Thakarepradnyan/Customer_Segmentation_P416/README.md

 # Customer Segmentation Project

 ## Overview
-This project focuses on customer segmentation using various clustering methods.
+This project is a part of my Data Science course at ExcelR Edtech Pvt.
+Ltd. Pune which focuses on customer segmentation using various clustering methods.
 The main goal is to analyze customer data, group similar customers together, and build a predictive model that can classify new customers into these groups.

 ### Key Steps:
 1. **Exploratory Data Analysis (EDA):** Conducted EDA, data cleaning, preprocessing, visualization, transformation, and encoding to understand the data and gain insights.